 So For MTHFR Folks, Folic Acid is… TOXIC.

 Or at least, very, very bad.
 The bottom line is, don’t take it and avoid it in foods.
-We’ll cover foods in more detail because naturally occurring folate are great and should be eaten, but fortified foods – like breads, cereals, and grain products, should be avoided.
+We’ll cover foods in more detail because naturally occurring folate is great and should be eaten, but fortified foods – like bread, cereals, and grain products, should be avoided.